 As of early 2021, ADA is a well-known term – especially for those that own or manage a company website.
 If you’re here, you may be wondering about what the ADA is or what it might mean for your business.

-This won’t be a comprehensive blog post about ADA web compliance, but it will give you a quick view about ADA compliance so you can take the next step to learning more.
+This won’t be a comprehensive blog post about ADA web compliance, but it will give you a quick view of ADA compliance so you can take the next step to learn more.
 You can also find a series of ADA compliance blog posts on our website.
 Click here to view ADA compliance articles.

 Continue reading to learn 5 quick facts about having an accessible website.

 The Americans with Disabilities Act Was Created in 1990

 By now, most Americans understand what is involved with the Americans with Disabilities Act (ADA), however, it’s more so understood as it applies to physical places and spaces.
 In 2021 and beyond, our society relies so much on technology and the web that it would only make sense that this set of laws would be applied to the world of the web.

 This is where the web content accessibility guidelines come in.
 These guidelines were established by the W3C, which is an international organization that sets web standards.
 These standards are often referred to as WCAG (web content accessibility guidelines).
 As of 2021, there are 2 major versions:

 Most websites will avoid ADA lawsuits or demand letters if WCAG 2.0 standards are met, however, if you’re in a position to meet 2.1, we encourage you to do so.